Ares-Developers/Ares-docs/restored/vehicle-thief.rst

 =============
 Vehicle Thief
 =============

-With Ares you can create vehicle thieves like the Mutant Hijacker from Tiberian Sun without having to use :command:`Thief=yes`, :command:`Infiltrate=yes` or :command:`Agent=yes` also.
-The logic was amended to allow for some customization the original game didn't support.<br>
+With :game:`Ares` you can create vehicle thieves like the Mutant Hijacker from :game:`Tiberian Sun` without having to use :tag:`Thief=yes`, :tag:`Infiltrate=yes` or :tag:`Agent=yes` also.
+The logic was amended to allow for some customization the original game didn't support.

-.. seealso:: :doc:`hijackers`
+See the :doc:`/new/hijackers` section for details.

+.. index:: Infantry; VehicleThief logic without workarounds.

 .. versionadded:: 0.2

-.. admonition:: Branch needed

-	ft-hijacker